About The Red Foundation

 Frankie is a dog with an immense capacity for love; he is a champion cuddler who enjoys nothing more than showering his favourite people with licks and affection.
 While he is always up for an adventure and thoroughly enjoys his daily walks, he is equally happy to embrace his lazy side and lounge around the house for a peaceful afternoon nap.
 Because Frankie is a sensitive soul who experiences quite a bit of nervousness and anxiety, he requires an adult-only household or a home with children aged 13 and over who can respect and understand a dog’s boundaries.
 He is a vocal lad who takes his role as a lookout very seriously, frequently barking at strangers, passing cars, or unfamiliar noises outside.
 This protective streak extends to his walks, where he may bark at other dogs or people from a distance.
 Because of his reactive nature, Frankie needs to be the only pet in the home, as he struggles to integrate with other dogs.
 While he may be wary of new faces initially, Frankie settles beautifully once he becomes familiar with someone.
 He simply needs a patient, calm owner who can provide him with the routine and reassurance he craves.
 To ensure Frankie and his new family have the best possible start, The Red Foundation will provide ongoing behavioural support if needed.
 If you have a quiet home and plenty of room on your sofa for a loving, loyal friend, Frankie is ready to offer you a lifetime of devotion.
 With a little time and a lot of love, this charming boy will prove to be the most rewarding companion you could ask for.
 For more information, please email rosie@theredfoundation.org.uk

-Lily, a 5 years old female Dachshund available for adoption from The Red Foundation in the UK
+Harry, a 5 years old female Dachshund available for adoption from The Red Foundation in Wales

 The Red Foundation